 EDF provides guidance and support to its professional and corporate customers to help them manage their energy use.
 EDF does this by working to ensure that economic and environmental energy performance benefits the overall performance of companies and professionals.

 EDF sells 10.4 TWh of natural gas and 188.3 TWh of electricity at regulated and market pricesto nearly 1.8 million professional and corporate customers in France (fiscal year 2012).

-EDF has nearly 25 million residential customers for electricity and over 780,000 for gas.
+EDF has nearly 25 million residential customers for electricity and nearly a million customers for gas.

 Since 1 July 2007, EDF has had regulated electricity selling prices and offered market-price natural gas and electricity to its residential customers, along side electricity prices.

-Since November 2012, EDF has stepped up efforts on behalf of its customers with 8 « engagements EDF & Moi » ("EDF and Me" commitments), which offer residential customers simple, specific, personalised solutions to meet their expectations and which consist of:
+Since November 2012, EDF has stepped up efforts on behalf of its customers with 9 « engagements EDF & Moi » ("EDF and Me" commitments), which offer residential customers simple, specific, personalised solutions to meet their expectations.